C2SP/C2SP/tlog-checkpoint.md

  3. The third line is the **root hash**, the base64 encoding of the root of the [RFC 6962] Merkle hash tree at the specified tree size.

- 4. Any following lines are **extension lines**, opaque and optional.
-Extension lines, if any, must be non-empty.
+ 4. Any following lines are **extension lines**, opaque and OPTIONAL.
+Extension lines, if any, MUST be non-empty.
+The use of extension lines is NOT RECOMMENDED, as they are not auditable by log monitors.

 ## Signatures

-Logs MUST NOT sign inconsistent checkpoints, where a consistency proof can't be constructed from one size and root hash to the other.
+Logs MUST not sign any checkpoint which is inconsistent with any checkpoint it previously signed.
+Two checkpoints are inconsistent if a consistency proof can't be constructed from one to the other.

 The log’s key name in its signature line SHOULD match the origin line.